xiaojia-guo/Forecasting-Passenger-Flow/README.md

 There are xxx files in this repository:

-Fit regression tree.ipynb  ---  Cross-validation for choosing the tuning parameters, fit the tree to the entire training set,
+\bf{Fit regression tree.ipynb}  ---  Cross-validation for choosing the tuning parameters, fit the tree to the entire training set,
                                 visualize the reduced version of the tree, and find the segment that each passenger in the test set belongs to.